gskinnerTeam/flutter-url-router/README.md

 * Declare a `UrlRouter` and implement the `onGeneratePages` method
 * Return a list of `Page` elements that represent your desired navigator stack
 * Implement the optional `onChanging` and `builder` delegates

+Here is an intermediate example, showing a persistent `MainView` with a `SettingsView` that can sit on top.
+It also implements simple authentication and shows how to wrap some outer widgets around the Navigator:
 ```dart
 late final router = UrlRouter(
   // The Flutter `Navigator` expects a set of `Page` instances